flatironinstitute/nemos-workshop-feb-2024/docs/index.md

 For this workshop, please bring your own laptop.
 We will be working in jupyter notebooks on a Flatiron-hosted [binder](https://mybinder.readthedocs.io/en/latest/index.html) instance.
 This means that you do not need to install or download anything to your personal machine; everything will be hosted on the Flatiron cluster and everyone should have access to a GPU.

 In the week before the workshop, please visit [the link to the binder instance](https://binder.flatironinstitute.org/~wbroderick/nemos) to see if you have access.
 You will have to log in with your google account (the one you registered with).
 If you get a 403 Forbidden error, make sure you selected the right google account and, if so, let Billy know.

+## Introductory Remarks
+First of all, thank you to everyone for being here and for being the first alpha testers of Nemos.
+The aim of this workshop is to collect feedback on both the package and the tutorials, which will serve as teaching material and be integrated into our documentation.

+Was it easy to interact with Nemos objects?
+Is the documentation clear and understandable?
+Did it provide all the necessary information to set up your model and debug the code?
+Were the tutorials helpful?
+What can be improved?
+We welcome any feedback on your experience.

+This workshop is intended for theoretical and experimental neuroscientists who are familiar with Python and NumPy but may lack background knowledge in Generalized Linear Models (GLMs).
+It is organized into different sections, each centered around a specific tutorial in the form of an interactive notebook.
+Theory and exercises will be interleaved, aiming to be gradual and not overwhelming.

+We will start with "Tutorial 0," which should bring everyone up to speed with the GLM framework.
+Most of you will already be familiar with it, so if we manage to confuse you, that's valuable feedback and a concerning sign!

+Next, we will introduce various aspects of the package while analyzing real datasets from various neuroscience domains.
+The tutorials should feel incremental in terms of complexity and should cover most standard use cases.

+By the end of the exercises, users should feel confident in setting up a GLM with Nemos on their own data and assessing fit quality.

+We will reserve some time to collect and discuss your feedback, and then we can call it a day and head out to the restaurant!

+Again, thank you all for participating.

+The CNS Data Scientists